Cracking The Code: Understanding The 10 Reasons For Procrastination (For The 40+)

 The fear of the unknown and the potential challenges of change start to creep in.
 She hesitates to take action.

 Susan finds herself reluctant to step out of her familiar routine.
 This hesitation manifests as procrastination.
-She delays making a decision about the new career opportunity, rationalizing that she needs more time to weigh the pros and cons.
+She delays deciding about the new career opportunity, rationalizing that she needs more time to weigh the pros and cons.

 The routine, which once provided comfort, now acts as a constraint, preventing her from seizing a potentially rewarding challenge.